Some malls, retailers helping to give people with disabilities a more comfortable shopping experience

 On Thursday mornings before the store opens at 11am, it offers private 60-minute shopping sessions at its outlet on the second floor of 51 @ Ang Mo Kio.
 Customers with different needs and who require peace and quiet can book sessions online.

-The service, which started in March 2022, is currently only available at that branch.
+The service, which started in March 2022, is currently available only at that branch.

 The store was designed to accommodate customers with physical disabilities and special needs – aisles are wider, fitting rooms are wheelchair-friendly, self-checkout counters are at a lowered height, and store lights are dimmed.